elusivecodes/FrostDateTime/README.md

 If the `date` argument is omitted, and the new month contains less days than the current date, the date will be set to the last day of the new month.

-To disable date clamping, set the property `DateTime.clampDates` to *false*.
+To disable date clamping, use the method `DateTime.setDateClamping()` using *false* as the argument.

 ```javascript
 date.setMonth(month, date);